Low Emission Zones – the ultimate guide

 - £300 per day for HGVs, lorries, vans, and specialist heavy vehicles over 3.5 tonnes; buses, minibuses, and coaches over 5 tonnes, which do not meet Euro 4 standards.

-The cost of entering the London ULEZ zone is:
+The cost of entering the London ULEZ zone for non-compliant vehicles is:

 - £12.50 a day for most vehicles such as cars, motorbikes and vans weighing 3.5 tonnes or less